PenelopeKing/download_geo/README.md

 ```

 ##### Step 4:
-Browse and select the files you wish to download using the path to the csv and the column want to search by
+Browse and select the files you wish to download using the path to the csv and the column you want to search by.

 ```
 browse_and_select_rows_binder(csv_path, column_name)